The Greatest Battle Lies Within

 “Sir Dargan.”
 The unicorn spoke with the same voice as the man, though its mouth didn’t move.
 It lowered and turned its neck so its eyes, deep wells of mystery, met Sir Dargan’s, peering not simply into them, but through them…down deep to the depths of his soul.

-A chill ran through the knight, but he straightened his shoulders and held the unicorn’s gaze steady.
+A chill ran through the knight, but he squared his shoulders and held the unicorn’s gaze steady.

 Without further words of explanation, the unicorn turned, silent as a star, and stepped deeper into the forest.

-Heaving a deep breath, Sir Dargan tightened his sweat-dampened grip on his sword hilt and plunged after, hurrying to keep a place on the edge of glowing light where the undergrowth and twisted limbs remained parted in the unicorn’s wake.
+Heaving a deep breath, Sir Dargan tightened his sweat-dampened grip on his sword hilt and plunged limping after, holding his side, struggling to keep a place on the edge of glowing light where the undergrowth and twisted limbs remained parted in the unicorn’s wake.

 As they walked, the guardian drifted in and out of dappled moonlight, flickering between its forms of young man and unicorn, until it stopped suddenly and turned, retaining the form of a unicorn, waiting for Sir Dargan to join it.